-Brothy beans are a love language, and these gochujang brothy beans are no exception.
-These are the perfect mixture of comforting, warm, spicy with a subtle richness that will make any meal.
-Plus the best part is this recipe is easy and lightning fast.
-If you are looking for a quick weeknight meal that is easy to make, or a vegetarian soup or entree that is sure to impress, I say that these beans can do it all.
+Brothy beans are a love language, and these Gochujang Brothy Beans are no exception.
+These are the perfect mixture of comforting, warm and spicy with a subtle richness that will make any meal.
+Plus the best part is this recipe is easy and lightning-fast.
+If you are looking for a quick weeknight meal that is easy to make or a vegetarian soup or entree that is sure to impress, I say that these beans can do it all.

 And if you’re feeling adventurous, you can add cured eggs with it!
-Which just add a richness and a depth of flavor that I can’t explain other than saying – it’s good.
+The egg yolks add a richness and a depth of flavor that I can’t explain other than saying – it’s so good.
 This recipe is one of my absolute favorites, and you can keep scrolling for all my tips and tricks on how to make it your own brothy bean magic.

 Table of contents